dpays/esteem8app.github.io/docs/work-the-system/definition/system-definition.md

 Shemas are composed of unlimited nested systems and interactions.

-For each of these systems and interactions a specific strategy will be made in order to seperately optimize each systems and interactions that compose the whole system called "ESTEEM8".
+For each of these systems and interactions a specific strategy will be made in order to seperately optimize each systems and interactions that compose the primary system called "ESTEEM8".

 Theses strategy will be placed into the "optimization-strategies" folder.